-Policy Default Setting Description Pre-Boot Authentication This technology provides a secure, tamper-proof environment by preventing data from being read from the hard disk or operating system until the user enters the correct PBA login credentials.
-Pre-Boot Authentication serves as an extension of the BIOS or boot firmware to provide a trusted authentication layer, separate from the operating system.
-Authentication Method Password Password Smart Card Select the type of authentication to use when logging in to the PBA.
+Policy Default Setting Description the hard disk or oper Authentication serve rides a secure, tamper-proof er rating system until the user enter evironment by preventing data from being read from ers the correct PBA login credentials.
+Pre-Boot or boot firmware to provide a trusted authentication Authentication Method Password Password Smart Card Select the type of authentication to use when logging in to the PBA.
 Support Information Text String Please contact your system administrator.
 String 0-512 characters Text to display on the PBA support information screen.
 Customize the message to include specific instructions about how to contact the help desk or Security administrator.
 Not entering text in this field results in no support contact information being available for the user.
 Text wrapping occurs at the word level, not the character level.
 If a single word is more than approximately 50 characters in length, it does not wrap and no scroll bar is present, therefore the text is truncated.
 The text in this policy is translatable.
 PBA Title Text 0-17 characters 0-17 characters The text to display on the top of the PBA screen.
 Not entering text in this field results in no title being displayed.
 Text does not wrap, so entering more than 17 characters results in the text being truncated.
 The text in this policy is translatable.
 Sync Users at PBA Activation Not Selected Select this option to sync all users of this computer with the PBA database during PBA activation.
-See advanced settings Windows Authentication This technology sets definitions around user login, specifically what is required to login (password, smart card, fingerprint), password recovery options, and password requirements (number of attempts allowed, password length).
-Logon Authentication Policy for Administrators Windows Password and None The possible VALUES are: Windows Password None Fingerprints Contactless Card
+See advanced settings definitions around user login, specifically what is required to login (password, smart assword requirements (number of attempts allowed, Logon Authentication Policy for Windows Password and None The possible VALUES are: